Octopus AIM VCTs – Breedon

 • a clear path to profitability

-The majority of the VCTs’ deal flow is expected to come from AIM IPOs and existing holdings.
-It will on occasion take small holdings in pre-IPO companies, either to secure the ability to follow on at IPO or when opportunities are concentrated in that part of the market.
+Most of the VCTs’ deal flow is expected to come from AIM IPOs – though activity has been muted in recent years – and existing holdings.
+It will on occasion take small positions in pre-IPO companies, either to secure the ability to follow on at IPO or when opportunities are concentrated in that part of the market.

 The team is willing to hold investments for the long term, providing it sees the business has potential to grow.
 Indeed, some of the companies have been in the portfolios for over a decade.
 If the managers believe a holding has become too large (greater than 5%–6% of the portfolio) the team may reduce the VCTs’ position to maintain balanced weightings.